Open-closed Deligne-Mumford field theories: geometric foundations: Introduction

-By studying the relations coming from Lagrangian cobordisms, we obtain that these open Gromov--Witten invariants are invariant under changes of the ($\omega$-tame) almost complex structure and Hamiltonian isotopies.
+The invariance is obtained by studying the relations coming from (weakly unobstructed embedded) Lagrangian cobordisms.
 We expect that our geometric constructions are sufficient for defining higher genus open Gromov--Witten invariants, but more work is needed to algebraically extract invariants.
+We have been informed of work in-progess on numerical open Gromov--Witten invariants by Kedar--Solomon.
+A construction of higher-genus string-valued open Gromov-Witten invariants generalising to the work of Irie and Fukaya is given in \cite{DH}.
+It would be interesting to see whether the techniques of \cite{AB24b} could be used in conjunction with our results to define open Gromov--Witten invariants valued in complex bordism.